samtaggart/data_threefold_projects_friends/info/projects/artheon/artheon.md

 [info]
 mission = "The Artheon VR Museum is and always will be a free educational platform offering immersive, next level interaction with objects of cultural heritage."

-description = "Vision: Our vision is to provide one stop full spectrum art education platform to access, learn and share knowledge in art and culture from across the globe.
+description = "Our vision is to provide one stop full spectrum art education platform to access, learn and share knowledge in art and culture from across the globe.

 Art is one of the most important tools to inspire faith and cultural growth giving a new perspective of looking at reality.
 We believe that free global access to fine art and culture is a prerequisite for the development of human kind.